-The modification offered must be appropriate to the needs of the individual, thus, in each instance, an individualized analysis must occur.
-The Student Services Manager can devise a modification plan for the student.
-After the Accommodation Request Form and supporting medical documentation are submitted, Student Services will review the information and schedule a meeting with the student to discuss potential accommodations.
+The modification offered must be appropriate to the needs of the individual, thus, in each instance, an individualized analysis will occur.
+The Academic Manager will devise a modification plan for the student.
+After the Accommodation Request Form and supporting medical documentation are submitted, Academic Manager or designee will review the information and schedule a meeting with the student to discuss potential accommodations.
 Once accommodations are approved, an accommodations letter will be provided to the student in writing.
 It is the student's responsibility to share this accommodations letter with the instructors for each class that they wish to use their accommodations.